AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

     the default is black (0 in all channels).

 .. option:: "ICCProfile" : uint8[]
+            "ICCProfile:...various..." : ...various types...

-    The ICC color profile takes the form of an array of bytes (unsigned 8 bit chars).
+    The ICC color profile takes the form of an array of bytes (unsigned 8 bit chars) whose contents and format is as dictated by the ICC specification.
     The length of the array is the length of the profile blob.

+    When reading images containing ICC profiles, there may be a number of other attributes extracted from the ICC profile (such as `ICCProfile:device_class`).
+These are for informational convenience only, as they replicate information which is also in the ICCProfile byte array.
+    Be aware that *setting* these attributes will not result in modifying the ICC profile byte array (`"ICCProfile"`), which is considered the sole piece of durable ICC profile information.